henriqueleite42/anvil/README.md

 # Hephaestus

-Hephaestus is OpenAPI for microservices, but instead of only documenting your http routes, it helps you to manage all your microservices ecosystem.
+Hephaestus is like OpenAPI schemas for microservices, but instead of only documenting your http routes, it helps you to manage most of the aspects of all your microservices at a global scale.
+It's created to medium~big companies and suffer on delivering things with velocity and consistency.

-It follows an _schema-first_ approach, of instead of writing your code first, you write an schema, and it generates most of the code for you.
+It follows an _schema-first_ approach, of instead of writing your code first, you write an schema, and it generates most of the code for you, all that parts that are repetitive and doesn't influence in the performance, while letting you have 100% control of the part that matters: the business logic.

-The schema is designed for **Event-Oriented, Domain-Driven, Decoupled MicroServices, with a Delivery-Usecase-Repository architecture and SQL Databases**, it still can be used for monoliths and other types of architectures, but we don't maintain the schema to be extremely flexible and a silver bullet for all the projects.
+The schema is designed for **Event-Oriented, Domain-Driven, Decoupled MicroServices, with a Delivery-Usecase-Repository architecture and SQL Databases**.
+It still can be used for monoliths and other types of architectures, but we don't maintain the schema to be extremely flexible and a silver bullet for all the projects.
 Or goal here **IS NOT** to allow creativity, is to have a way to create scalable, secure and maintainable applications.

+## What INS'T Hephaestus

+- Something to control/create/update your infrastructure like CloudFormation, Terraform or Serverless Framework
+- A framework to magically implement things under the hood, hide complexity and make you dependent on it
+- Something to guide exactly how you should implement your code, your architecture, your folder structure, and so on
+- A message bus to help you send and receive events

 ## Why use Hephaestus

-In large organizations, we usually have hundreds of micro-services, teams, events, packages, new team members and it's very hard and demanding to maintain everything.
-Besides that, keeping the things as they are is the basic, we also need to create new things.
+In large organizations, we usually have hundreds or even thousands of micro-services, teams, events, packages and team members changing teams in a daily basis.
+It's very hard and demanding to maintain everything, to share these knowledge of the best practices, to ensure that all developers not only know how to implement certain patterns but know the way that the company implements certain patterns.

-In these extremely big environments, it's hard to keep everyone in the same page, to know when you need to update something, to coordinate teams and get the best outcome from your developers.
+Hephaestus is created for these kind of ecosystems.
+It allows you to have one centralized small team of extremely capable developers that say how the things will work, define rules, best practices, standard libraries, and everything else that you need or want to defined, and all the other teams and members of your organization will follow these rules and patterns.

+**TL;DR**
 Hephaestus will help you to:
 - Need less developers to accomplish the same (probably even best) results
 - Decrease the amount of time that it takes to create new products and features, without having to compromise the quality and security of the software